eclipse-csi/security-handbook/docs/sbom/howto.md

       bomFilename: 'bom.json'
       parentProject: '<parentProject_ID>' # provisioned by us
 ```

+> **Note**: Although SBOM entries may share the same name (`projectName`) across multiple projects, due to Dependency-Track limitations, UI issues might appear (see [this issue](https://gitlab.eclipse.org/eclipsefdn/helpdesk/-/issues/6956) for more details).
+We highly encourage using project specific `projectName` values.
+For example, instead of using `milestone` as a name for your project SBOMs, consider choosing a unique value, such as `<project>-milestone`.

 `store-sbom-data` stores the SBOM and additional metadata in a predefined format.
 Otterdog picks the artifacts up upon workflow completion and automatically uploads the SBOM to the DependencyTrack instance.